Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/about-catalogs.md

 - Iceberg REST compatible
 - Delta/Iceberg Hybrid*

 Hybrid catalogs support storing duplicate table metadata in Iceberg and Delta Lake formats, enabling workflows like an Iceberg engine to read from Delta Lake or vice versa.
-There are limitations to this specific to how the platform has implemented this.
+There will be limitations specific to how the platform has implemented this.

 ### How dbt works with Iceberg catalogs